 Aside from our lack of patience, the biggest issue at this point was the noise.
 It was very loud and difficult to understand the boarding group announcements.
 To help with this, there were crew members holding up the boarding group numbers, but they were just relying on listening to the announcements too, and they sometimes got off.

 Eventually, our number was called, we did hear it, and we lined up.
-After that, the process was basically the same as it was in the the Vancouver Terminal on our previous trips.
+After that, the process was basically the same as it is anywhere.
 We showed our Key to the World cards, got our pictures taken, and walked through the glassed-in overpass to the ship.

 On board, we had spectacular views of San Diego from the upper decks of the ship.
 It’s a beautiful city, and we saw the USS Midway, working barges, the Coast Guard, and multi-million dollar yachts.
 It’s definitely worth being on deck when you sail out of port from San Diego.